 Effective September 1, 2022, masking will be at one’s own discretion for all who are in the building.
 If you feel the need to continue to wear a mask for your own protection, or to protect someone close to you, you should do so.

 Our response to the pandemic will continue to change as warranted by local infection rates and guidance by government and health authorities.

 In this unique moment in the history of Temple Israel, we recognize the many different needs that our community members face.
 To that end, we have gathered the below list of resources in an effort to ensure that you, our beloved congregation, are able to access the support you need in these difficult times.
-If you would like to speak to our clergy for pastoral support, please contact Amy Sherr at firstname.lastname@example.org or 617-566-3960.
+If you would like to speak to our clergy for pastoral support, please email Amy Sherr or call 617-566-3960.